 Includes self-leveling and acro mode.
 3D flight mode (negative thrust/inverted flying) is also available in the full version.

 Ability to adjust settings for input rates, camera and physics.

-There is also the full level editor included which enables you to create your own sceneries and tracks.
+There is also the full level editor included which enables you to create and share your own sceneries and tracks.

 It is highly recommended to use a USB controller/RC radio*